 Here is a description of EFT from the International Centre for Excellence in Emotionally Focused Therapy (ICE EFT).

-You can borrow Hold Me Tight, by Dr. Sue Johnson, one of the founders of EFT, from the Halifax Public Library.
+You can borrow Hold Me Tight and Love Sense by Dr. Sue Johnson, one of the founders of EFT, from the Halifax Public Library.

 Here is a short video of Dr. Johnson on EFT and making love last.